 Also Read: Eating Oranges while Pregnant

-How to Eat Figs during Pregnancy
+How to Eat Figs during Pregnancy?

+Whether you prefer fresh figs or eating dried figs during pregnancy, there is major scope to experiment.
 You can include figs in your diet in one or more of the following ways given below:

 - Fresh Fig: Eating a fresh fig is the best option.
 Fresh figs can also be added to a fruit salad with some fresh cream.